Freddie Mercury - Collaborations

 Lyrics:

-In a long black gown that blows in the wake
+In a long black gown that flows in the wake

 Of the shimmering lady who